Nichelle Nichols, Cas Anvar, Helen Slater Among Presenters at the 30th Annual Will Eisner Comic Industry Awards

 Named for acclaimed comics creator Will Eisner, the awards are celebrating their 30th year of bringing attention to and highlighting the best publications and creators in comics and graphic novels.
 The 2018 Eisner Awards judging panel consists of librarian Candice Mack (Los Angeles Public Library), comics reviewer/journalist Graeme McMillan (i09, Wired, Hollywood Reporter), comics retailer Tate Ottati (Tate’s Comics, Lauderhill, FL), comics scholar Nhora Serrano (Hamilton College, Clinton, NY), writer/artist/educator Alexander Simmons (Blackjack, Scooby Doo, Archie; Kids Comic Con), and longtime Comic-Con volunteer William Wilson (anime/manga expert).

-Voting for the awards is held online, and the ballot is available at www.eisnervote.com.
+Voting for the awards was held online, and is now closed.

 The voting in one Eisner Awards category, the Hall of Fame, is already completed.
 The judges chose the nominees earlier this year, and voting was conducted online.

 The Will Eisner Comic Industry Awards are presented under the auspices of Comic-Con, a nonprofit educational organization dedicated to creating awareness of and appreciation for comics and related popular artforms, primarily through the presentation of conventions and events that celebrate the historic and ongoing contributions of comics to art and culture.
 Jackie Estrada has been administrator of the Awards since 1990.
 She can be reached at email@example.com.